 How Much Does a Magician Cost?

-I’ve also heard many potential clients over the years refer to the “going rate” of magicians.
-You have to remember that the “going rate” doesn’t necessarily mean you’re getting something of quality.
-I think it simply refers to the average price for people or services in a particular industry.
-The going rate for magicians is extremely low, which is really unfortunate.
-It’s not necessarily the proverbial, “you get what you pay for,” but in most cases, the worst magicians I’ve seen tend to have much lower prices than the pros.
+Because “going rate” doesn’t mean quality.
+It just means the average.
+The going rate for magicians is often extremely low, which is really unfortunate.
+It’s not a guarantee that, “you get what you pay for,” but in most cases, the worst magicians I’ve seen charge the least.

 Types of Shows